NVIDIA/aistore/docs/overview.md

 Most recently capabilities include:

 - (**new**) ETL offload: support for running custom extract-transform-load workloads on (and by) storage cluster;
-- (**new**) TensorFlow integration to support existing training clients that use S3 API - done via `tar2tf` ETL offload that handles on-the-fly TFRecord/tf.Example conversion;
+- (**new**) TensorFlow integration to support existing training clients that use S3 API - done via `tar2tf` ETL offload that handles on the fly TFRecord/tf.Example conversion;

 <img src="images/etl-v3.2.png" alt="ETL 1.0" width="450">